-15.5 Examples of How to Configure and Use GNSS
+16.5 Examples of How to Configure and Use GNSS

-Below you can find selective examples of how to configure and use the PLS8-X's integrated GNSS engine.
+Below you can find selective examples of how to configure and use the PLS8-US-R4's integrated GNSS engine.

-15.5.1 Loading Xtra.Bin File and Activating A-GNSS Start Mode
+16.5.1 Loading Xtra.Bin File and Activating A-GNSS Start Mode

 To take advantage of A-GNSS ensure that valid GpsOneXTRA assistance data (in short XTRA file) is available.
 To do so, first download a new GpsOneXTRA binary file via HTTP from one of the gpsOneXtra assistance webservers.
-The files are named xtra.bin for GPS only and xtra2.bin for GPS + GLONASS.
-Save the received xtra.bin or xtra2.bin file to your local memory and check the exact file size (approximately 40kB).
+Save the received xtra.bin file to your local memory and check the exact file size.